guettli/python-tips/README.md

 # How to start?

-My recommendation: Buy a book, switch off your PC.
+If you are new to Python or to programmming, then my recommendation: Buy a book, switch off your PC.
 Read.

 # Avoid